-The egg is a miraculous ingredient in all its forms, and Easter is the time to celebrate it.
+The egg is a miraculous ingredient in all its forms.
 Hattie Ellis selects her favourite best eggs, from pale-blue Cotswold Legbars to the dark-golden Burford Browns

 Easter helps us appreciate the egg.
 Loaded with springtime symbolism, it epitomises the emergence of new life.
 In the days when Lent fasting meant no eggs for 40 days and nights, Easter marked their welcome return to the table.
 Also, old-fashioned hens start laying more as the days get longer.

 There’s nothing at all ordinary about an egg.
 It is the indispensable wizard of the kitchen, able to froth, bind, enrich and lift.
 Over the past decade, supermarkets have paid more attention to this miraculous ingredient and now sell the best eggs in every size and colour.

 The trend for eggs began 20 years ago when a furniture-maker called Philip Lee-Woolf wanted to go into farming and noticed how the egg had become a boring object, packaged in grey cardboard.
 He turned to a traditional breed, popular with his grandmother, the Burford Brown.
 These lay eggs with a dark-brown shell and a rich, golden yolk.
 He also bred the Cotswold Legbar for its beautiful eggs, the shell as delicately blue as a pale April sky.